 Lowell George’s remarkable slide guitar technique had also turned him into a popular session player during the 1970s.
 He contributed to the works of John Sebastian, Harry Nilsson, Bonnie Raitt, John Cale, Jackson Browne, and more.

 His most significant work would be with Robert Palmer, who recorded his first solo album in 1974 with Lowell George and The Meters in New Orleans.
 Palmer’s second album, Pressure Drop, was released the following year and was essentially produced by George.
-Little Feat were used as the core band during the recording sessions.
+Little Feat was used as the core band during the recording sessions.

 He also produced for the Grateful Dead, more specifically their 1978 album Shakedown Street‘ (1978), and his one and only solo album Thanks, I’ll Eat It Here in 1979.
 The album featured his dynamic voice and various modern improvisations, similar to Little Feat’s earlier sound.